“What is beautiful is good,” the saying goes.

 And of course, it has been pretty empirically supported that using attractive models is effective.

-Something to keep in mind, though, is that by itself, the use of attractive people in design won’t usually move the needle.
-Depends on your audience of course – I’m sure the strategy is more effective in the alcohol industry than in SaaS.
+Something to keep in mind however, is that the use of attractive people in design alone won’t usually move the needle.

 Actually, a study found that the overall perception of the model, including personality, factored into the effectiveness of the ad (you know from studies above, however, that if someone is attractive, people tend to correlate that with a better personality).